Drug Names and Their Pharmaceutical Salts - Clearing Up the Confusion

 Why do some drugs exist in salt forms?

-Chemically, a drug usually will originally exist as a weak acid or base.
-But this drug form is not always optimal for dissolution or absorption into your body.
-A drug needs to be absorbed to have a therapeutic effect, and it usually needs to be water-soluble.
-Therefore, drugs are often chemically made into their salt forms to enhance how the drug dissolves and to boost its absorption into your bloodstream.
-Over 50% of all drug molecules used in medicine exist as salts, most frequently as hydrochloride, sodium, or sulfate salts.
+Over 50% of all drug molecules used in medicine exist as salts, most frequently as the hydrochloride, sodium, or sulfate salts.
+Drugs are often formed as a weak acid or base, but this drug form is not always optimal for dissolution or absorption into your body.
+Without absorption, a drug cannot have a therapeutic effect, so some forms require a salt.
+Many medications need to be water-soluble, too.
+Therefore, drugs are often chemically made into their salt forms to enhance how the drug dissolves, boost its absorption into your bloodstream, and increase its effectiveness.

-The choice of a salt in the lab is determined primarily by the acidity or basicity of the drug (the pH), the safety of the ionized form, the intended use of the drug, how the drug is given (by mouth, injection, etc), and the type of dosage form (tablet, capsule, liquid, etc).
+The choice of a salt in the lab is determined primarily by how acid or basic the chemical is (the pH), the safety of the ionized form, the intended use of the drug, how the drug is given (for example, by mouth, injection, or on the skin), and the type of dosage form (such as tablet, capsule, or liquid).

-Other advantages of drug salt formation include development of controlled-release dosage forms, improved stability, targeted drug delivery in the gastrointestinal tract, improved taste, improved drug effectiveness, reduced pain on injection, ease of processing, and extended patent life.
+Other advantages of drug salt formation include development of controlled-release dosage forms, improved stability to extend shelf life, targeted drug delivery in the gastrointestinal tract (stomach or intestine), improved taste, improved drug effectiveness, reduced pain on injection, ease of processing, and extended patent life.

 The Top 15 Most Common Drug Salts

 - sodium (9%)